JonForest/BrainTreeShoppingCart/README.md

 * BT_PRIVATEKEY
 * BT_ENVIRONMENT

-Do not use yet in productino.
+Do not use yet in production.
 This is not even alpha code.

 You're welcome to poke around however.